-The 2023 Currency Management Guide for forward-thinking Fund Managers & CFOs
+The 2023 Currency Guide for Corporate CFOs & Treasurers

 Introduction

 Currency volatility was one of the dominant macroeconomic trends of 2022.
 Throughout the year, the value of currencies peaked and troughed in response to factors such as high inflation, rising interest rates and geopolitical issues.